 Even though spring planting has been delayed by unseasonably wet and cold weather, there’s no need for corn farmers within the Upper Midwest to push the “panic” button.
-We’re still within the window of achieving optimal corn yields, so work your crop plan.
-Planting corn through May 15 is considered ideal in Iowa, so there’s no need to even think about switching hybrids yet.
+We’re still within the ideal planting window, so work your crop plan.

 Research shows that hybrids adjust to planting dates.
 Adapted full season corn hybrids can compensate somewhat for later plantings.
 As planting is delayed, hybrids shorten the time between planting and silking.
-Full-season hybrids almost always outperform short season hybrids, so Iowa State University Extension Corn Specialist Dr. Roger Elmore says farmers really don’t need to consider switching maturities until May 25.
+Full-season hybrids almost always outperform short season hybrids, so farmers really don’t need to consider switching maturities until May 25.

 REMEMBER: The majority of yield is determined during planting.
 “Patience” is key right now.
 Good things come to those who wait for the right seedbed conditions!